MS SQL Server Backup

 • Select Execute the specified plan regardless of the backup result option if you want to run the chained backup plan regardless of the current backup plan execution results.

-• If you want the backup plan record to be added to Windows Event Log, select on Add entry to Windows Event Log when backup completes check box.
+If you want the backup plan record to be added to Windows Event Log, select Add entry to Windows Event Log when backup completes check box

-• Select the When backup fails option if you want to receive the notification message only in case of the backup plan failure.
+• Select the When backup fails option if you want to receive the notification message in case of the backup plan failure

 • Select the In all cases option if you want the entry to be put in Windows Event Log in any case.